harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/black-duck-hub-scanner-reference.md

 <br/>
 <br/>

-You can scan your repositories and container images using [Black Duck Hub](https://sig-product-docs.synopsys.com/bundle/bd-hub/page/Welcome.html).
+You can scan your repositories and container images using [Black Duck Hub](https://sig-product-docs.synopsys.com/bundle/bd-hub/page/Welcome.html) and ingest the results into Harness STO.

 <!-- https://sig-product-docs.synopsys.com/bundle/bd-hub/page/Administration/Hub101.html -->